nmeum/depp/README.md

 ## Installation

-This program can be installed using `go get`, if go itself is configured properly.
-If not, simply build using `go build -trimpath`.
-The two methods are described further below.
+This program can be installed using `go get`, it requires the go toolchain to be setup correctly and `$GOPATH` to be set.
+If go is configured correctly, simply run the following command:

-### go get

-To install to the program using `go get` run the following command:

 	$ go get github.com/nmeum/depp

-### go build

-To install the program without configuring a `$GOPATH`:

-	$ git clone --recursive git://github.com/nmeum/depp
-	$ cd depp && go build -trimpath

-Afterwards, copy `./depp` to a directory in your `$PATH`.

 ## Usage Example